RathodDarshil/linkrunner/README.md

 If the platform's identifier function is not called, you must provide a user identifier for Mixpanel, PostHog, and Amplitude integration.

-- mixpanel_distinct_id for Mixpanel
+- mixpanelDistinctId for Mixpanel
-- posthog_distinct_id for PostHog
+- posthogDistinctId for PostHog
-- amplitude_device_id for Amplitude
+- amplitudeDeviceId for Amplitude

 ```dart
 import 'package:linkrunner/main.dart';